QITI/pySLM2/README.md

 Optional Dependencies for Hardware Controls
 -------------------------------------------
 `pySLM2.util` includes provides an universal interface for interacting with different SLM controllers from different vendors.
-`pySLM2.util` itself doesn't implement the communication protocal.
+`pySLM2.util` itself doesn't implement the communication protocol.
 Instead, it relies on different libraries and wraps them with a universal interface.

 ### Vialux
 The DMDs from Vialux are communicated with the ALP library and a python binding, ALP4lib.